ministryofjustice/laa-civil-case-api/app/auth/README.md

 # Access Tokens
 All access tokens are valid for 30 minutes on the API.
 The endpoint /token generates the required access token to allow a user to access the service.
-As well as the /token endpoint, the oauth2passwordbearer form can also be used for authorisation.
+As well as the /token endpoint, the oauth2passwordbearer form can also be used for authorization.
+When requesting information, the request needs to contain an authorization bearer token.

 This can be adjusted by amending ACCESS_TOKEN_EXPIRE_MINUTES on the auth/security.py file.
 This can be authenticated via a username and password which is compared to the database.
 As long as the user is logged in, a JWT token can be generated for their user.